Creating a better experience for your passengers and staff

 For example, do you require passengers to purchase tickets and find their trains without assistance?
-Can staff in safety-critical roles access the right information to make decisions - particularly under emergency conditions?
+Can staff in safety-critical roles access the right information to make decisions (particularly under emergency conditions)?

-The benfits to you
+The benefits to you

-As we work with your teams we will also use our wealth of experience to recommend measures that go beyond those specified in relevant standards and specifications.
+As we work with your teams we will also use our wealth of experience to integrate measures that go beyond those specified in relevant standards and specifications.
 Our insights will create new opportunities for your customers and colleagues to benefit from the latest user-centred design principles.